apache/dubbo-website/content/en/overview/mannual/golang-sdk/tutorial/observability/rpc_metrics.md

 ![datasource.png](/imgs/golang/metrics/import-datasource.png)

-click 【Import】button and you will see the Dubbo Observability dashboard,enjoy it
+click 【Import】button and you will see the Dubbo Observability dashboard, enjoy it

 ![databoard](/imgs/golang/metrics/dashboard.png)